semiologic/sem-semiologic-affiliate/readme.txt

 = 2.6.1 =

-- Just a tweak for attribute parsing to sync with similiar code
+- Just a tweak for attribute parsing to sync with similar code

 = 2.6 =